daggus/data-structures/week4/README.md

 # Hills reading
 It's difficult to understand how this applies to the design of an actual database.
 As has been the case through much of our Hills reading I wish there was a consistent case study to follow.

+Horizontal Scaling - The real advantage of NoSQL is horizontal scaling, aka sharding.
+Considering NoSQL 'documents' are sort of a 'self-contained' object, objects can be on different servers without worrying about joining rows from multiple servers, as is the case with the relational model.

+NoSQL server farms are what Facebook and Twitter uses.
+Flexibility.
+Consistency over accuracy.

+SQL is NYC.
+NoSQL is LA.

 ## ACID

 **Atomicity**